Financial Information Block

 Note: This block also allows collecting asset information, however the recommended configuration is to use the separate Assets block, and if needed the Non-Liquid Assets block, and uncheck the options in this block regarding assets.

-The number of adults (18 and over) and children (under 18) in the household is based on information entered on the matter at that point.
-The applicant/client is assumed to be an adult if there is no DOB.
-Other people can be entered as non-adverse parties on the conflict check form, as well as the optional family information form.
-In the absence of a DOB for these other people, they are assumed to be under 18.
-In the default configuration, the household size fields are editable, and it is not necessary to enter any additional people to manually set the fields to the correct number for percentage of poverty calculations.
+During intake, the applicant is assumed to be an adult if there is no DOB.
+Other people entered without a DOB are assumed to be under 18.
+In the default configuration, the household size fields are editable, and it is not necessary to enter any additional people to manually set the fields to the correct numbers.

 Tidbit: If "No Income" is selected, percentage of poverty will be set to 0.00.
 If "Income not Provided" is selected, percentage of poverty is left blank.
 Extra tidbit: Percentage of Poverty on a case profile will display 0% in both instances.

 Nugget: Percentage of poverty is calculated based on Intake Date, using the guidelines in effect on that date.
 If a household is eligible based on later guidelines and you want it to be considered income eligible, you can override the ineligible determination and explain yourself in the override note.

 Morsel: LegalServer automatically calculates and stores the Initial Monthly Income and the Initial Percentage of Poverty at the end of an intake.
 That's done by the Disposition block, not this block.
 Required by some funders, interesting information even if you don't need it for that purpose.